impress-org/givewp/README.md

 ## Frequently Asked Questions ##

+### Where can I learn more about how to use Give? ###

+We have extensive documentation on installing and configuring Give [on our website](https://givewp.com/documentation/).
+We suggest starting with the [Give 101 article](https://givewp.com/documentation/core/give-101/).

+### Do you have live examples? ###

+Yes!
+We have several live examples of Give with [popular WordPress Themes here](https://givewp.com/demos/).

+### Do you have Case Studies of Nonprofits using Give? ###

+Yes!
+We call them "Give Stories".
+[You can read them all here](https://givewp.com/give-stories/).

 ### How is Give better than *Gravity Forms* for accepting donations through WordPress? ###

 First off, we love Gravity Forms.
 It's a great plugin and has a lot of good features for accepting donations.
 That being said, it lacks substantial reporting features many nonprofits find crucial to cause.
 In addition, there's a larger barrier to entry than Give.
 It's a premium only plugin and requires a developer license ($199/yr) to accept credit card and recurring payments on site.